zkSNACKs/WasabiDesign/Interview/Script.md

 - What was your biggest challenge when you started to use cryptocurrencies?
 - What was the hardest part of learning to use a wallet?
  - Where did you get the essential information?
-- Who do you trust in the cryptocurrency era?
+- Who do you trust in the cryptocurrency space?
 How did you make your decision?
 - What is your biggest challenge now?
 - What was your last horror-moment when using cryptocurrencies?
  - What do you usually double-check when doing everyday stuff with your wallet?
 What are you super aware of?